This is part of the Brennan Center's work on H.R.1 - Democracy Reform.

 Since 2018, eight states have passed significant campaign finance reforms to strengthen politicians' accountability to their voters, not to billionaires and corporations.

 - 62 percent of Missouri voters approved a constitutional amendment overhauling the state’s lobbying laws and establishing campaign contribution limits.
 North Dakota voters also passed a ballot initiative establishing an ethics commission and reforming state lobbying and ethics laws.
+Oregon voters also passed a measure allowing stronger state campaign finance regulations.

-- California, Colorado, Maryland, Oregon, and Washington have also passed campaign finance reforms, including updates to disclosure rules, contribution and spending limits, and protections against foreign spending.
+- Alaska, California, Colorado, Maryland, Oregon, and Washington have also passed campaign finance reforms, including updates to disclosure rules, contribution and spending limits, and protections against foreign spending.

 Since 2018, state legislatures in Arkansas, Delaware, Georgia, Nevada, Oklahoma, Oregon, and Washington have all passed laws, many by unanimous or near-unanimous majorities, authorizing or expanding post-election risk-limiting audits (RLAs) and making other election security improvements.